knpuniversity/oo/knpu/episode4/iterator-aggregate.md

 Now, stop: we're referencing `ShipCollection` inside of `ShipLoader`, so we need a `use` statement for it.
 Go to the top to add it.
 But wait!
 It's already there!
-Thank you PhpStorm: added it automatically for me when I auto-completed the class name.
-Whether your editor does this or not, just make sure to *not* forget those `use` statements!s
+Thank you PhpStorm: it added it automatically for me when I auto-completed the class name.
+Whether your editor does this or not, just make sure to *not* forget those `use` statements!

 Finally, above the method, we're *not* returning an array of `AbstractShip` objects
 anymore: we're now returning a `ShipCollection`